Teacher Resources for Water Science

-To prepare students for a WOW visit, teachers are strongly encouraged to use at least one of these lesson plans prior to the WOW's visit.
-Students will have some familiarity about water, allowing them to better comprehend and retain the information the information from the WOW visit.
+To prepare students for a WOW visit, teachers are strongly encouraged to use at least one of these lesson plans.
+When students have some familiarity about water, they are more likely to comprehend and retain the water science information from a WOW visit.

 Please note: We are in the process of updating our lesson plans to correlate with current Tennessee learning standards.